 When applying for a place at a post-primary school, it’s important that you read (slowly and in detail) their admission criteria as this will give you clear guidance on how the school will allocate places from all their applications.

-These documents are taken from the Education Authority site with the hope that it makes these files easier for you to find and read.
+These documents are taken from the Education Authority site and organised within this blog, with the hope that it makes these files easier for you to find and read.

 I’m also hoping these documents will dispel myths like, ‘you have to put certain schools first to be in with a chance of gaining a place‘ – it really doesn’t work like that.